octohost/www/public/aws-install.md

 1. The key to octohost is the Dockerfile in the root of any repo.
 That's what determines how the site is built and runs.
 2. Currently there is only a single exposed port working per container.
 3. Only websites can be pushed via git - any additional services - Redis, MySQL, Postgresql, etc. will need to be built and installed on the server.
 We're using external managed MySQL and Memcache at the moment.
-4. If you want to use your own domain name, just point a wildcard record to the server and edit DOMAIN_SUFFIX in the [/home/git/receiver](https://github.com/octohost/octohost/blob/master/receiver.sh) and [/usr/bin/octo](https://github.com/octohost/octohost/blob/master/bin/octo) files.
+4. If you want to use your own domain name, just point a wildcard record to the server and edit DOMAIN_SUFFIX in [/etc/default/octohost](https://github.com/octohost/octohost/blob/master/bin/default).
 5. If you want to add an additional domain name record for your website - add a CNAME text file to the root directory.
 Here's an [example file](https://gist.github.com/darron/7571573).
 If it's not a wildcard - make sure to point the DNS there - it won't work otherwise.
 You can set this at deploy using `--user-data-file user-data-file/setup` - be sure to edit that file with your domain name.

 To Build the VM's and other Cloud Providers